Telephone number if you want to be on the program today, 800-282-2882.

 They're running the show.

-Obama's the president, liberals are running everything.
+Liberals are running everything.

-It is a despicable, corrupted mess.
+It is a despicable, corrupted mess, and we're living it.

-For a history of crimes and misdeeds that had produced a present so poisonous that it murdered a president.
+Punitive liberalism preached the necessity of national repentance for a history of crimes and misdeeds that had produced a present so poisonous that it murdered a president.

 And that's what they created.

-Punitive liberalism punish.
+Punitive liberalism, punish.

 We're going to punish people.